Cameras on Toradex System on Modules

-This article aims to provide an overview of cameras on Toradex computer on modules.
-Toradex computer on modules provides various interfaces to connect a camera, such as Parallel Camera Interface, USB 2.0/3.0, Ethernet, MIPI CSI-2.
+This article provides an overview of cameras on Toradex system on modules.
+Toradex SoMs provide various interfaces to connect cameras, such as Parallel Camera Interface, USB, Ethernet and MIPI CSI-2.
 We also provide a camera database with devices that have been reported working at least once, either by one of our customers, our partners or from internal testing.

 The available interfaces are specific to every Toradex SoM.
 Always consult the datasheet to confirm that an interface is available.